Public decision list January 19, 2021

 The college adopts the decision lists.

-The college decides:
+The council decides:

-1. deny the enforcement request;
+1. to reject the enforcement request;

-2. not to impose a construction stop.
+2. not to impose a construction freeze.

-The college decides:
+The council decides:

 2. to inform the municipal council by means of a council information letter.